1995parham-learning/DNN/README.md

 $Y(t)$ is a function of $X(t)$ and $Y(t-1)$ which is a function of $X(t-1)$ and $Y(t-2)$ and so on.
 This makes $Y(t)$ a function of all the inputs since  time = 0.

 Since the output of a recurrent neuron at time step $t$ is a function of all the inputs from previous time steps, you could say it has a form of memory.

+## Autocorrelated
+When a time series is correlated with a lagged version of itself, we say that the time series is autocorrelated.